ASUCICREPO/Patent-Novelty-Assessment/docs/deploymentGuide.md

    PATENTVIEW_GATEWAY_URL=<value>
    ```
 3. To get Client ID and Secret:
-   - Click on the Cognito link in the invocation code
+   - Click on the Cognito link in the invocation code (This will be located in a blue box right below after expanding Invocation code)
    - Navigate to **Amazon Cognito** → **User pools** → Your pool → **App integration** → **App clients**
    - Copy the **Client ID** and **Client secret**